 Seminar Instructors: Caryn Carlson, PhD & Michael Starbird, PhD

-This course presents practical strategies for optimizing personal and employee performance by identifying and utilizing character strengths, regularly achieving a state of immersed involvement or flow, and creatively conceptualizing issues and solving problems.
+This course presents practical strategies for optimizing individual and organizational performance by identifying and utilizing character strengths, regularly achieving a state of immersed involvement or flow, and creatively conceptualizing issues and solving problems.

 Participants will become more successful and effective professionally and personally.
 They will: